Sourdough Storage, Tips, & Tricks!

 You can use fresh bread crumbs for recipes or dry them for long storage

 When I get down to the last little butt ends, I save them for bread crumbs.
 You can freeze them until you are ready to prepare them.
-To make the bread crumbs, simply cut or tear the bread into 1 inch-ish pieces and give them a whirl in the blender or food processor until they are nice and fine.
+To make the bread crumbs, simply cut or tear the bread into 1-inch-ish pieces and give them a whirl in the blender or food processor until they are nice and fine.
 Now spread them thinly onto a cookie sheet and put them in a safe place for a day or two until they have completely dried out.
 A cold oven seems like an obvious place to put them, but if you forget and turn the oven on, they can catch fire and cause serious undue stress.
 Don’t do that, lol.
 When they are dry, put them in a mason jar or ziplock.
 They will keep indefinitely!

 Left-over sourdough also makes fantastic croutons.
 Cube the bread and put a few tablespoons of olive oil and a cube or two of butter in a skillet.
 Add the bread to your skillet and turn the heat on low.
 Use a spatula to turn the cubes occasionally.
 The bread will dry out and toast very slowly.
 When each cube is crispy, sprinkle over a little salt.
 When the croutons are cool, you can bag them up for salads but your family will probably want to eat them like chips so hide them if you have menu plans!